- The Negative Pickup

 Want More Inside Baseball?

-Join us in Malta in March 2025 where we'll hand you our actual distribution negotiation playbook - including contract templates, performance threshold clauses, and territory-by-territory rate cards that show you exactly what your film is worth.
+Join us at Casablanca Nights in Morocco this September, where we're connecting Black creators directly with investors who understand the true value of diaspora-targeted content.
+We'll hand you our actual distribution negotiation playbook - including contract templates, performance threshold clauses, and territory-by-territory rate cards that show you exactly what your film is worth.
 We'll dissect real deals, show you where the money actually flows, and give you the leverage points that make distributors nervous.

-Limited to 25 serious filmmakers and investors.
-Reply “Malta” for early access.
+Limited to 50 serious filmmakers and investors.
+Reply "Casablanca" for early access.

 The Negative Pickup maintains absolute discretion regarding consulting and deal guidance.
 This article is for informational purposes only.
 Consult qualified professionals before making legally binding decisions about your film's future.